A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Implementation

-We define a General Hypergeometric process to be the 13 parameter L\'evy process with characteristic exponent given in compact form
+We define a General Hypergeometric process to be the 13 parameter L\' evy process with characteristic exponent given in compact form

 where $\mathtt{d},\sigma\in\mathbb{R}$.
-The inclusion of the two additional parameters $\mathtt{d}, \sigma$ is largely with applications in mathematical finance in view.
-Without these two additional parameters it is difficult to disentangle the Gaussian coefficient and the drift coefficients from parameters appearing in the jump measure.
+The two additional parameters $\mathtt{d}, \sigma$ are included largely with applications in mathematical finance in mind.
+Without these two additional parameters, it is difficult to disentangle the Gaussian coefficient and the drift coefficients from parameters appearing in the jump measure.
 Note that the Gaussian coefficient in (\ref{compact}) is now $\sigma^2/2 + 2\delta_1\delta_2$.
-The definition of General Hypergeometric L\'evy processes includes previously defined Hypergeometric L\'evy processes in Kyprianou et al. \cite{KPR}, Caballero et al. \cite{CPP2} and Lamperti-stable L\'evy processes in Caballero et al. \cite{CPP}.
+The definition of General Hypergeometric L\'evy processes includes previously defined Hypergeometric L\'evy processes in Kyprianou, Pardo and Rivero \cite{KPR}, Caballero, Pardo and P{\'e}rez \cite{CPP2} and Lamperti-stable L\'evy processes in Caballero, Pardo and P{\'e}rez~\cite{CPP}.\looseness=-1

-Just as with the case of the $\beta$-family of L\'evy processes, because $\Psi$ can be written as a linear combination of a quadratic form and beta functions, it turns out that one can identify all the roots of the equation $\Psi(\theta)+\lambda=0$ which is again sufficient to describe the laws of $\overline{X}_{\mathbf{e}_1/\lambda}$ and $-\underline{X}_{\mathbf{e}_1/\lambda}$.
+Just as with the case of the $\beta$-family of L\'evy processes, because $\Psi$ can be written as a linear combination of a quadratic form and beta functions, it turns out that one can identify all the roots of the equation $\Psi(\theta)+\lambda=0$ which is again sufficient to describe the laws of $\overline{X}_{\mathbf {e}_1/\lambda}$ and $-\underline{X}_{\mathbf{e}_1/\lambda}$.

 \begin{theorem} For $\lambda>0$, all the roots of the equation